EffiSciencesResearch/hackathon42/README.md

 ## Acknowledgements

-We thank Ecole42 and the AI Club of Ecole42 for their collaboration in the organization of the hackathon.
+- We thank Ecole42 and the AI Club of Ecole42 for their collaboration in the organization of the hackathon.
+- Quentin Didier for the preparation of the Hackathon.
+- Quentin Feuillat and the AI club of 42 for their formation!
-Manuel Bimich for the hackathon idea and the heavy administrative lifting.
+- Manuel Bimich for the hackathon idea and the heavy administrative lifting.
-Joseph, and Quentin Didier for the preparation of the Hackathon.
-Emile and Mathilde, for their incredible cooking!
+- Symphonie, for their incredible cooking!
-Laszlo for the development of the leaderboard.
+- Laszlo for the development of the leaderboard.
-Quentin Feuillat and the AI club of 42!
-Thanks to Alexandre, JS and all the other people who helped us to develop the subject.
+- Thanks to Alexandre, JS and all the other people who helped us to develop the subject.
-Diego and his brother, for providing a backup topic.
+- Diego and his brother, for providing a backup subject.
+- The administration of Ecole42 who helped with the logistics.

 [1] Shah, Harshay, et al. "The pitfalls of simplicity bias in neural networks."
 Advances in Neural Information Processing Systems 33 (2020): 9573-9585.